meishinlee/airline-reservation-system/readme.md

     - Perform another search, back to home.
 - Customer Homepage (Mei), finished design, didn't link the page
     - View my Flights (Finished)
-    - Search flights (linked to customer home page, but whats a round trip)?
+    - Search flights/Purchase Tickets (linked to customer home page, but whats a round trip)?
-    - Purchase Tickets (didn't start!!)
     - Rate/Comment (finished).
 Added additional constraint where I checked for no dup ratings
     - Track Spending (didn't start idk how to make a barchart) !!!
     - Logout (finished)
-- Booking Agent Home Page (designing)
+- Booking Agent Homepage
+    - View my Flights (ERROR NOT SHOWING WHEN CUSTOMER NOT FOUND), finished otherwise
+    - Search my Flights/Purchase Tickets (Have not Started)
+    - View my Commissions (Finished)
+    - Top 5 Customers (idk how to make a chart!!!)
+    - Logout (finished)
+- Airline Staff Homepage
+    - Create flights <--By default should i have a 'On time' Flight status?
+    - Update stuff
+    - Logout (Finished)

 To Do:
 - Search Flights - with customer